-De cember 31, 2021 December 31, 2020
+December 31, 2022 December 31, 2021

-Financial assets mandatorily measured at fair value through profit or loss:
+Financial assets mandatorily measured at FVTPL:

-Forward exchange contracts \$ 1,415 1,867
+Forward exchange contracts \$ 2,738 1,415

-Financial liabilities mandatorily measured at fa value through profit or loss: ir
+Financial liabilities mandatorily measured at FVTPL:

-Forward exchange contracts \$ 15
+Forward exchange contracts \$ 271

 The Company uses derivative instruments to hedge certain currency risk arising from the Company's operating activities.
 The Company held the following derivative instruments, which were not qualified for hedging accounting and accounted them as financial assets mandatorily measured at fair value through profit or loss and held for trading financial liabilities.